212850a/aws-archive/README.md

 # aws-archive
 ## Overview
 This instruction describes the way how to store your really important backups in encrypted format in AWS Glacier Deep Archive and pay for that really small (1$ per 1PB in a month).
+More details - [AWS Glacier Deep Archive as off-site backup solution](http://212850a.github.io/2020/12/20/AWS-Glacier.html)

 ## Preparations
 ### S3 bucket